The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation

-In general, the connected 3PCF $\zeta(\theta)$ exhibits a much stronger dependence on both stellar mass and luminosity than the reduced 3PCF $Q(\theta)$, particularly evident at small scales.
-This differential trend in $Q$ and $\zeta$ agrees with what found by \citet{guo2014} from the analysis of a more local sample extracted from the SDSS-DR7.
 This effect can be explained considering the different sensitivity of the two functions on the bias parameters.
 According to second-order perturbation theory and in the hypothesis of linear bias \citep{fry1993, frieman1994}, the 2PCF of dark matter can be connected to the one of galaxies through the bias parameter $b_{1}$, with a relation $\xi_{g}=b_{1}^{2}\xi_{m}$; similarly, for the 3PCF it is possible to derive the relation $\zeta_{g}\sim b_{1}^{3}\zeta_{m}$, that is valid at the first order.
 Hence, from Eq.~\ref{eq:3PCF} we have that $Q\propto1/b_{1}$, and therefore the dependence of $\zeta$ on the linear bias is more significant.
-While our analysis finds a detectable trend in $\zeta$, $Q$ shows no significant trend neither in stellar mass nor in luminosity, in contrast with some earlier results that find a slight dependence with luminous and massive galaxies having lower amplitudes of $Q$ \citep{jing2004, mcbride2011, guo2014}.
-The absence of any significant trend in our measurements can be due to the different redshift ranges probed.
-While most of previous works focused on local galaxies ($z<0.3$), our analysis has been performed at $z>0.5$, where the amplitude of the clustering and the non-Gaussianity due to non-linear evolution is smaller, reducing the differences in $Q$.
-Moreover, the fact that no dependence on luminosity or stellar mass is detectable in $Q$, despite the presence on a non-zero $b_{1}$ (as shown by the analysis of the 2PCF on the same dataset, see M13) implies that a non-linear contribution to the bias should be present, as confirmed by the analysis in Sect. \ref{sec:bias}.
+While our analysis finds a detectable trend in $\zeta$, $Q$ shows no significant trend either in stellar mass or in luminosity, in contrast with some earlier results that find a slight dependence with luminous and massive galaxies having lower amplitudes of $Q$ \citep{jing2004, mcbride2011, guo2014}.
+The absence of any significant trend in our measurements could be due to the different redshift ranges probed.
+While most previous works focused on local galaxies ($z<0.3$), our analysis has been performed at $z>0.5$, where the amplitude of the clustering and the non-Gaussianity due to non-linear evolution is smaller, reducing the differences in $Q$.
+Moreover, the fact that no dependence on luminosity or stellar mass is detectable in $Q$, despite the presence of a non-zero $b_{1}$ (as shown by the analysis of the 2PCF on the same dataset, see M13), implies that a non-linear contribution to the bias should be present, as confirmed by the analysis in Sect. \ref{sec:bias}.